 As you engage in this conversation with your student, be careful to avoid making the student feel like there is “something wrong with them.”
 Instead, listen to them and make sure they feel heard.
-Cinnamon Adams (email@example.com) and Karen Bresciano (firstname.lastname@example.org), staff members of The Graduate School, are available both for consultation with you and/or for referral to your students.
-When a concern arises, Cinnamon and Karen work with students, faculty, and staff to determine the best steps to take and the most beneficial resources for the given situation.
-Contacting Cinnamon and/or Karen is the best starting place for any graduate student concern, especially if you are not sure where to start.
+Karen Bresciano (email@example.com) and other staff members of The Graduate School are available both for consultation with you and/or for referral to your students.
+When a concern arises, The Graduate School works with students, faculty, and staff to determine the best steps to take and the most beneficial resources for the given situation.
+Contacting Karen is the best starting place for any graduate student concern, especially if you are not sure where to start.
 Think of them as the place to go when you aren’t sure where to go.
 For many graduate students, their advisor is their most significant relationship at the university.
 Therefore, it is critical that you are familiar with the resources available to all UConn students and employees pertaining to mental and physical health.

 - The Center for Students with Disabilities works with graduate students to determine appropriate and reasonable accommodations when there is a documented disability.